Roman Missal

 R. Et cum spiritu tuo.

-P. + The following (or the begipning) is taken Holy Gospel according to St. N
+P. + The following (or the beginning) is taken from the Holy Gospel according to St. N

 R. Glory be to Thee, O Lord.

-Continuation of the holy Gospel according to St. Luke.
+Continuation of the holy Gospel according to St. John.

 At end of Gospel the server says: